Sun Xueling calls out Meta for not working with MHA to fight e-commerce scams on its platforms

 Carousell is the first e-commerce platform to be stationed at ASCom.

-Previously, only staff from the six leading banks - DBS Bank, OCBC, UOB, Standard Chartered, HSBC and CIMB - and the Government Technology Agency were deployed at ASCom.
+Previously, only staff from the six leading banks – DBS, OCBC, UOB, Standard Chartered, HSBC and CIMB – and the Government Technology Agency were deployed at ASCom.

-Ms Sun said having Carousell at ASCom has shortened the turnaround time for online monikers involved in scams and suspicious advertisements to be taken down on Carousell from days to hours.
+Ms Sun said having Carousell at ASCom has shortened the turnaround time for online monikers involved in scams and suspicious advertisements to be taken down on Carousell, from days to hours.

-She added the Government will criminalise the misuse of local SIM cards for carrying out scams and other criminal activities.
+She added that the Government will criminalise the misuse of local SIM cards for carrying out scams and other criminal activities.

 She said scammers have been using local SIM cards to make scam calls and send text messages.